Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: An Overview

 \section{An Overview}

-In this section, we present an overview of the main result, focusing on the case of the fuzzy quantile RDD, which has not been covered by the existing literature of robust inference yet despite its frequent use in the recent literature in the empirical microeconomics, such as Clark and Martorell (2014), Shigeoka (2014), Ito (2015), Deshpande (2016), Sarvim\"aki and H\"am\"al\"ainen (2016), and Bernal, Carpio, and Klein (2017).
-A formal and general treatment will follow in Section \ref{sec:general_framewlrk}.
+In this section, we present an overview of the main result, focusing on the case of the fuzzy quantile RDD, which has not been covered by the existing literature of robust inference yet despite its use in the recent literature on empirical microeconomics, such as Clark and Martorell (2014) and Deshpande (2016).
+A formal and general treatment will follow in Section \ref{sec:general_framework}.

-Suppose that we observe a random sample of $(Y^\ast,D^\ast,X)$, and a researcher faces a fuzzy regression discontinuity design where the cutoff location is normalized to $0$ without loss of generality.
-Frandsen, Fr\"olich and Melly (2012) identify the conditional CDF of the potential outcome $Y^d_i$ under each treatment status $d \in \{0,1\}$ given the event $C$ of compliance by
+Suppose that we observe a random sample of $(Y^\ast,D^\ast,X)$, where $X$ is the running variable or the forcing variable, $D^\ast$ is the binary treatment indicator, and $Y^\ast$ is the outcome of interest.
+A researcher faces a fuzzy regression discontinuity design where the cutoff location is normalized to $X=0$ without loss of generality.
+Frandsen, Fr\"olich and Melly (2012) identify the conditional CDF of the potential outcome $Y^d_i$ under each treatment status $d \in \{0,1\}$ given the event $C$ of compliance locally at $X=0$ by